What Does a CV Stand For? CV Meaning Explained

 9 GCSEs (including Mathematics and English)

 Applying for entry-level jobs, you’re going to be competing against people with little-to-no work history, just like you.
-Depending on the job in question, they may well have very similar educational backgrounds to yours and similar skills sets as you.
-So the question arises, how do you set yourself apart?
+Depending on the job in question, they may well have very similar educational backgrounds to yours and similar skill sets as you.
+So, how do you set yourself apart?
+What else should you put on a CV with no experience?

-One way you set yourself apart from the crowd is by augmenting your CV with additional sections.
-This way you focus on those aspects of your life that are both really impressive and directly relevant to the job for which you’re applying.
+Think about augmenting your CV with additional sections.
+This way, you focus on those aspects of your life that are both really impressive and directly relevant to the job for which you’re applying.
 This means you’ll have different sections for different job applications.

-Think about the things that define you as the perfect candidate for this particular job but that don’t fall into categories like education or skills.
-You can add sections on awards or competitions you’ve won, conferences you’ve attended, extracurricular achievements, even your hobbies and interests.
+Also, think about the things that define you as the perfect candidate for this particular job but that don’t fall into categories like education or skills.
+You can add sections on awards or competitions you’ve won, conferences you’ve attended, extracurricular achievements, and even your hobbies and interests.

 Just remember that whatever you add here has to be directly relevant to the job at hand.
 This is really the only rule here, but it’s an important one.
 Something that’s considered relevant in virtually all lines of work is the ability to speak a foreign language.
 So include those even if you won’t use them at work.